lakshgupta/lakshgupta.github.io/_posts/2015-06-12-VectorRepresentationofWords.markdown

 - I like banana.
 - I like reading.

-The co-occurance matrix will look like:
+The co-occurence matrix will look like:

 $$X =
 \begin{array}{c|lcr}